chaimPaneth/react-native-zoom-bridge/README.md

 `$ npm install react-native-zoom-bridge`

+## Important

+Go to zoom.us and download the `sdk` for iOS and `arr` files for android and place them in their platform respective locations.

+iOS: `node_modules/react-native-zoom-bridge/ios/libs`

+Android: `node_modules/react-native-zoom-bridge/android/libs`

+For `iOS` when building for development make sure to put in the development sdk otherwise you will get a build error see number 7. below

 ### Mostly automatic installation

 On react-native versions 60+ for *ios* just `cd ios/` and `pod install`